benjaminesser/cse15l-lab-reports/week5/lab-report-week5.md

 Here I use `-size` to look at files greater in size than 100kB.
 By using a "+" before "100kB" it only displays files that are greater than 100kB in size.
 This is useful to find files that are especially large or small.

 ![size2](size2.png)
 This example uses `-size` to look at files both greater than 100kB and less than 110kB.
+I use the command twice to set the lower and upper bound on the size.
 Combining multiple commands is useful to find files of a very specific size.

 ### -mtime
 (found at [this website](https://geekflare.com/linux-find-commands/))